hazelcast/hazelcast-reference-manual/src/SSL.md

 ![](images/enterprise-onlycopy.jpg)

-Hazelcast allows you to use SSL socket communication among all Hazelcast members.
+Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
 To use it, you need to implement `com.hazelcast.nio.ssl.SSLContextFactory` and configure the SSL section in network configuration.

 ```java
 public class MySSLContextFactory implements SSLContextFactory {